Pelebrius/eStrictedSection-install/README.md

 The eStricted Section allows for an individual to save his or her data so that it may be returned to at a later date.
 Clicking the “Save” button in the centermost column on the main page will save the data in the redemption table (table at the bottom of the program’s main screen).

 ## How to Delete Redemptions
-The eStricted Section allows for an individual to delete redemptions (students and books cannot be delted) from the bottom redemption table.
+The eStricted Section allows for an individual to delete redemptions (students and books cannot be deleted) from the bottom redemption table.
 Clicking any redemption in the redemption table (table at the bottom of the program’s main screen) will highlight the entire row.
 Clicking the “Delete” button in the centermost column on the main page will display the “Delete Redemption” pop up.
 Clicking the “Yes” button will delete the redemption from the table and clicking the “No” button will keep the redemption in the table.

 ## How to View the Weekly Report
 The eStricted Section allows for an individual to view a weekly report of all redeemed books.
 Clicking the “Weekly Report” button in the centermost column on the main page will save the current data in the redemption table (table at the bottom of the program’s main screen) and the “Report” form will pop up over the main page.
 Clicking the “<Prior Week” button will decrement the date by seven days, showing the redeemed books of the prior week.
 Clicking the “Next Week>” button will increment the date by seven days, showing the redeemed books of the following week.
 Altering the "Start" and "End" dates within the date pickers located under the "<Prior Week" and "Next Week>" will display the redeemed books in between the chosen "Start" and "End" dates.
 In order for the program to work correctly the starting date had to be one day behind, redemptions made on the actual date not appearing otherwise.